Regino of Prüm: Chronicon

-The first book contains broad narratives on the fortunes of various rulers and church men, which are organised against the regnal spans of Roman and Byzantine Emperors and ends in the year 741 AD with the death of Charles Martel.
+The first book contains broad narratives on the fortunes of various rulers and church men, which are organised against the regnal spans of Roman and Byzantine emperors, and ends in the year 741 with the death of Charles Martel.
 It consists of extracts taken from Bede, Paulus Diaconus, the Deeds of Dagobert, the Annals of Saint-Amand and the chronicle Liber Historiae Francorum.
-Of the second book (741-906 AD), the first part is a long excerpt of the Royal Frankish Annals down to 813.
-From 814 onwards however, the work is made up of eyewitness accounts, Paulus Diaconus and in relation to events in Lotharingia, the work of Adventius, Bishop of Metz.
+Of the second book (741–906), the first part is a long excerpt of the Royal Frankish Annals down to 813.
+From 814 onwards, however, the work is made up of eyewitness accounts, Paulus Diaconus and in relation to events in Lotharingia, the work of Adventius, Bishop of Metz.
 In the later sections of book two, Regino discusses and deals with the various kings attempting to take power in Lotharingia, in particular criticising Zwentibald, the son of powerful magnate and later king Arnulf, Duke of Bavaria.
-The chronological accuracy of the work has been questioned, however, Regino had adapted and changed Bede's Anno Mundi dating system to Anno Domini to reflect the works starting point of the Incarnation.
+The chronological accuracy of the work has been questioned, however; Regino had adapted and changed Bede's Anno Mundi dating system to Anno Domini to reflect the works starting point of the Incarnation of Jesus.
 The work is deemed important by modern scholars due to the fact it is the first chronicle to conventionally apply the AD dating system.

 Regino's chronicle is an important source on Bulgarian medieval history in that it is the only contemporary text hinting at the organisation of the Council of Preslav ("… [Boris I] gathered his entire empire and placed his younger son [Simeon I] as prince…").

 Historians who made use of Regino's chronicle include Cosmas of Prague.

-The chronicle was first printed at Mainz in 1521.
+The chronicle was first printed at Mainz in 1521 by Sebastian von Rotenhan.

+Chronicon was edited and published by Friedrich Kurze in 1890.

 De ecclesiasticis disciplinis

 Regino also drew up, at the request of his friend and patron Radbod, Archbishop of Trier (d.
 915), a collection of canons, Libri duo de synodalibus causis et disciplinis ecclesiasticis, dedicated to Hatto I, Archbishop of Mainz.
 It was a work on ecclesiastical discipline for use in ecclesiastical visitations.
 The work is divided into 434 sections.
 The title of the work in Migne's edition is Libellus DE ECCLESIASTICIS DISCIPLINIS ET RELIGIONE CHRISTIANA, COLLECTUS Ex jussu domini metropolitani Rathbodi Trevericae urbis episcopi, a Reginone quondam abbate Prumiensis monasterii, ex diversis sanctorum Patrum conciliis et decretis Romanorum pontificum.
 Substantial portions of this work were included in the Decretum Burchardi of 1012.

 Section 364 (corresponding to Burchard 10.1) is the so-called Canon Episcopi (after its incipit Ut episcopi episcoporumque ministri omnibus viribus elaborare studeant) dealing with popular superstition.

+Libri duo de synodalibus causis et disciplinis ecclesiasticis was edited and published by Wilfried Hartmann in 2023.